ShahnawazKhan190/Odoo-Hr-Tool/Approach Paper - Odoo Hr Tool.md

 ### **3.2.
 Description** {#3.2.-description}

-This approach involves deploying Odoo as a standalone Podman container while maintaining a separate SQL database setup in a master-slave configuration.
+This approach involves deploying Odoo as a standalone Podman container while maintaining a separate PostgresSQL database setup in a master-slave configuration.
 This ensures database redundancy and failover capability.
 The rootless nature of Podman enhances security and eliminates the need for privileged access.

 **Pros:**